crabio/tinkoff-invest-bot/README.md

 Add token for Tinkoff Open API into file `token.txt` in root folder.

 ## Structure

 * global_rank_parser - tool for parsing top X companies from Forbes rank.
 * candles_loader - tool for load historical data for top X companies from global_rank_parser export.

+## Submodules

+This repository contain links to some submodules.
+To init them, use command: `git submodule update --init`.